MocioF/No-unsafe-inline/readme.txt

 The steps you are supposed to do are the following.

 1. From the Tools tab, activate the capture of the tags and use your site by visiting all the pages or making them visits from your users for a long time long period based on the use of your site (hours or days).
-2. From the Tools tab perform the data clustering in the database (it can use many server resources).
+2. From the Tools tab, perform the data clustering in the database (it can use many server resources).
 3. Go to the Base rules tab and include in the CSP directives the desired values ​​(help you with the table at the bottom of the page).
-4. Go to to external scripts tab, inline scripts tab and scripts invoked by event handlers tab and authorize the execution of all the legitimate scripts present on the pages of your site.
+4. Go to the external scripts tab, inline scripts tab and scripts invoked by event handlers tab and authorize the execution of all the legitimate scripts present on the pages of your site.
 5. Leaving the tag capture active, activate the policy test (at this stage the plugin will generate some violations of the temporary policy used to record additional values to be included in the directives of your "content security policy").
 6. After visiting again your site pages, disable the capture of the tags and repeat the previous steps 2, 3 and 4.
 7. Enable site protection.